 How to Make a Compelling Artist Website

 The disruption of 2020 meant that most people were not able to see artwork in person.
 Instead more attention is on the digital sphere and its ability to better showcase artists around the world.
-In a new four-part workshop, Megan Canning and Rachel Crawford, who run Constellation Collective, a company that helps the creative industry with communications strategy, content strategy, and digital accessibility, will share their 25 years of expertise on how to make a compelling artist website.
+Megan Canning and Rachel Crawford, who run Constellation Collective, a company that helps the creative industry with communications strategy, content strategy, and digital accessibility, share their 25 years of expertise on how to make a compelling artist website.

-Canning and Crawford spoke about their workshop, what makes a great website, and why it’s important to have one in the age of social media.
-Learn more and sign up for their four-part workshop, starting November 19.
+Canning and Crawford spoke about their Creative Capital workshop, what makes a great website, and why it’s important to have one in the age of social media.

 Alex Teplitzky—Can you talk briefly about your backgrounds that helped you come into this work?